isb-cgc/examples-R/inst/doc/Working_With_Barcode_Lists.md

 # Working with barcode lists

+As part of working with the ISB-CGC web app, you will have created various cohorts, represented by lists of barcodes.
+This short tutorial shows how to retrieve your cohorts, query information about patients, and even test and create new cohorts, from within the R environment.

 The isb-cgc project has a collection of web services called 'endpoints', which accept and return information.
 The endpoints allow the user to interact with the isb-cgc system programmatically, or for a client application to do so on behalf of the user.